Brian Howe (politician): Disability policy

-Howe’s tenure as Minister for Community Services from 1990-1994 coincided with a reorientation of disability policy to encourage disabled people to enter or remain in the formal workforce, enhancing and protecting the rights of people with disabilities and providing opportunities for them to contribute to wider society.
+Howe's tenure as Minister for Community Services from 1990 to 1994 coincided with a reorientation of disability policy to encourage disabled people to enter or remain in the formal workforce, enhancing and protecting the rights of people with disabilities and providing opportunities for them to contribute to wider society.

-In 1991, Brian Howe was the responsible minister for the Disability Reform Package. which modified Commonwealth income support payments for people with disabilities to encourage their integration into the workforce.
+In 1991, Howe was the responsible minister for the Disability Reform Package. which modified Commonwealth income support payments for people with disabilities to encourage their integration into the workforce.
 The package contained a large shift in emphasis toward 'open employment' as opposed to the existing special employment programs.
 Open Employment Services subsequently offered intensive and ongoing support to secure work for disabled people in the open market.

 The first Commonwealth State Disability Agreement (CSDA) in 1991 clarified the roles and responsibilities of the governments.
 The Commonwealth was given responsibility for income support and employment services and the States and Territories were given responsibility for accommodation and other support services.
 According to Lindsay (1995), the 1991 agreement provided no extra resources and merely reaffirmed the status quo; but it did set in place a permanent mechanism whereby disability policy could be advanced.

 Howe also introduced the Disability Discrimination Act 1992, which made disability discrimination unlawful and promoted equal rights, equal opportunity and equal access for people with disabilities.
 The Act empowered a Disability Discrimination Commissioner.

 In 1994 the Commonwealth Disability Strategy set in place a consultative ten-year framework of action for Commonwealth departments and agencies to remove any barriers or discrimination in employment and program delivery.